Like return claims in other Western countries, the Schøyen Collection case in Norway illustrates how viewpoints from the

 Not only did funerary stelae serve as testaments of lost loved ones, they also served as ritual objects.
 The living continued to visit the funerary stelae to keep the memory of their dead alive.
 Offerings were made and stelae were decorated with wreaths or ribbons to pay homage to the dead.

 During the Archaic Period (750–480 BCE), Cyprus was ruled by the Egyptians after the fall of the Assyrian Empire.
-The Egyptian style of art largely influenced Cypriot sculpture and this is clearly evident in funerary stelae that bears the head of Hathor, the Egyptian fertility goddess.
+The Egyptian style of art largely influenced Cypriot sculpture and this is evident in funerary stelae that bear the head of Hathor, the Egyptian fertility goddess.
 Popular motifs displayed on Archaic funerary stelae were the crescent and the winged sun disc.
 Human figures were also depicted.
 It was also during this period that cremation was the preferred mortuary practice.
 The size of grave mounds expanded while ornamental gravestones and memorial columns became more popular.

 Although the Persians ruled the island during the classical period (480–310 BCE), Cypriot culture was greatly influenced by Athenian Greeks and the Ionians.
 However, the Cypriots also contributed their own artistic style to their funerary stelae of this time.
 Burial and cremation were equally popular.
 Grave structures became more simplified and uniform, metal containers were used as opposed to ceramic urns.
 The funerary stelae of this period are considered to be some of the best examples of classical art in Cyprus.